ebelious/Self-Hosted/SOC-Stack.md

 ## Instructions to install a SOC Stack
 This is a write-up for installing the all-in-one SOC stack using free and open-source tools which is greatly improved by integrating the tools with a project by  [socfortress](https://github.com/socfortress/CoPilot).
-This integrates a lot of the open-source tools we all love to use and allows you to utilize the benefits of each in a single pane of glass.
+This incorporates many of the open-source tools we all love to use and allows you to utilize the benefits of each in a single pane of glass.
+Just as a heads up, this may require a large amount of resources to run as many parts are running on one machine.
+Most of the credit goes to SocFortress for the guidees and tool they created

-** Note: This may be best used as a lab environment and not production
+** Note: This may be best used as a lab environment and not in production

 1. Install Ubuntu 22.04
 2. Install Mongodb (5.0+)